Well, they did it. They gave Ken a man bun

 And man bun Ken, along with a few others, boast a "broad" body type.
 (Translation: Ken's got a dad-bod.)

-Jokes aside, the the Ken remake is certainly a good thing, part of Mattel's push to reflect diversity and appeal to today's kids with a range of body types and styles.
+Jokes aside, the Ken makeover is certainly a good thing, part of Mattel's push to reflect diversity and appeal to today's kids with a range of body types and styles.

 The revamp is the most dramatic change since he was introduced as Barbie's boyfriend 56 years ago.